 And why?

-What what was the rationale?
+What was the rationale?

-I have no one, I have no idea, Sean, because I was there to give away hot dogs for a group that hired me to give away hot dogs that day.
+I have no idea, Sean, because I was there to give away hot dogs for a group that hired me to give away hot dogs that day.

 They cut the tent down.

-So I give you five grand, and then other people sent you money.
+So I give you five grand and then other people sent you money.

-Uh, how much do people send you?
+How much did people send you?

 I was getting money from all over.

-I was getting cards, like you know, people would send me $20 here, $30 here.
+Like, you know, people were sending me $20 here, $30 here.

-Yeah, $50 here all over the world.
+$50 here all over the world.

-I was on Greta Fantaska.
+I was on Greta Panzuska.

-She called me, and I was on her show.
+She called me and I was on her show.

 I was so grateful for you.